 - Do as much research as possible, preferably with your child, beforehand.
 Look at university courses and grades, but also the kind of campus and facilities on offer.

 Clearing is a brilliant system which offers a second chance to students who might just have had a bad exam day.

 There is no doubt it can be one of the most worrying and upsetting days of your life, but it can be made much easier by universities who’ll be understanding on the phone and try to offer positive solutions.

-To get ready for Clearing on Thursday 13 August, download our handy Clearing planner (Xlsx).
+To get ready for Clearing, download our handy Clearing planner (Xlsx).